 When you lose 50% of your account balance in one trade, funny things start to happen.
 You will feel the need to gain it all back in one trade, so you risk even more to break even.
 This usually leads to disaster and you will see your account balance dwindle down to zero in no time.

 Now what happens when you lose 2% of your account balance?
-Well, it’s only 2%, so you move on the next trade without much though.
+Well, it’s only 2%, so you move on to the next trade without much thought.
 You can have 10 trades go against you in a row, and still be down only 20%.
 The beauty of this rule is that it will keep you in the game a lot longer.

 When to Apply the Golden Rule

 Discipline is one of the keys to becoming a successful forex trader.
-If you know you are not disciplined, and know you will not become a disciplined trader, I would recommend withdrawing all of your money right now and put the money elsewhere because forex is not for you.
+If you know you are not disciplined and know you will not become a disciplined trader, I would recommend withdrawing all of your money right now and putting the money elsewhere because forex is not for you.
 Being disciplined is not easy, and that is precisely why so few people ever profit from trading forex.